-We’ll address questions related to how a student learns best and determine if a learning difference (disability) is present.
+We’ll address questions related to how a student learns best and determine if a learning disorder is present.
 The purpose of this type of evaluation is to better understand a student’s academic strengths and challenges, and identify if specific interventions and accommodations are needed to help them succeed.

-For students who have already been identified or diagnosed, psychoeducational evaluations provide the re-evaluation documentation required for maintaining classroom accommodations.
+For students who have already been identified or diagnosed with a learning disorder, psychoeducational evaluations provide the reevaluation documentation required for maintaining classroom accommodations.
 Results can also document the need for accommodations when taking college board exams or other standardized tests.